New Testament (NT)

 Demonstration of inductive Bible study method and treatment of the special teaching of a particular book or books of the New Testament based on the English text.
 May be repeated for credit as the book studied changes.
 Not for credit in the MA/NT or MA/OT programs.

 Study in the use of Greek for the interpretation of the New Testament.
-Students will review morphological paradigms, expand their Greek vocabulary, survey the theory and practice of lexical semantics, identify proper exegetical methodology, and understand intermediate Greek syntax and grammar.
-Special attention will be given to the analysis of Colossians 1-2.
-Students must register for the same section of NT 5251-5252 each semester.
-Prerequisite: NT 4030-4031 or NT 4038 or a pass on Trinity's Greek proficiency test (usually reflecting two years of undergraduate Greek).
+Students review morphological paradigms, expand their Greek vocabulary, survey the theory and practice of lexical semantics, identify proper exegetical methodology, and understand intermediate Greek syntax and grammar.
+Special attention is given to the analysis of Colossians 1-2.
+Students are encouraged to register for the same section of NT 5251 and NT 5252 each semester.
+Prerequisite NT 5133 or a pass on Trinity's Greek proficiency test (usually reflecting two years of undergraduate Greek).

 Further study in the use of Greek for the interpretation of the New Testament.
-Students will review intermediate Greek grammar and syntax, survey the theory and practice of textual criticism, strengthen their Greek vocabulary, exegete 1 Peter 1-2, and develop phrasing diagrams of selected passages they exegete.
-Students must register for the same section of NT 5251-5252 each semester.
+Students review intermediate Greek grammar and syntax, survey the theory and practice of textual criticism, strengthen their Greek vocabulary, exegete 1 Peter 1-2, and develop phrasing diagrams of selected passages they exegete.
+Students are encouraged to register for the same section of NT 5251 and NT 5252 each semester.
 Prerequisite: NT 5251.

 NT 5253 Exegesis for Preaching - 2 Hours

 This course, taught by the NT and PT departments, develops skills for interpreting New Testament passages for sermon preparation.
-Students will review Greek vocabulary, exegete passages from various New Testament genres, relate exegetical analysis to the larger biblical narrative, and develop exegetical outlines and summaries of the biblical texts they study.
-NT 5253 lays the exegetical foundation for HM 6200/6201.
-Prerequisites: NT 5000 and NT 5252.
+Students exegete passages from various New Testament genres, relate exegetical analysis to the larger biblical narrative, and develop exegetical outlines and summaries of the biblical texts they study.
+Prerequisites: NT 5001 and NT 5002, NT 5252, and HM 6200.

-NT 6251 Interpreting the Synoptics and Acts - 3 Hours
+NT 6261 Interpreting the Synoptics - 2 Hours

-A study of the Synoptics and Acts with emphasis on developing the skills necessary to be effective interpreters of these texts.
-Students will evaluate various critical approaches to the Gospels and to the life of Christ, recognize the historical reliability of the Synoptics and Acts, analyze central theological themes, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251-5252.
-Prerequisites: NT 5000 and NT 5252.
+A study of the Synoptics with emphasis on developing the skills necessary to be effective interpreters of these texts.
+Students evaluate various critical approaches to the Gospels and to the life of Christ, recognize the historical reliability of the Synoptics, analyze central theological themes, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251 and NT 5252.
+Prerequisites: NT 5001 and NT 5002 with a grade of C-or better, or passing the NT portion of the Standard Bible Content Test; and NT 5252.

-NT 6252 Interpreting Paul and General Epistles - 3 Hours
+NT 6263 Interpreting Acts and General Epistles - 2 Hours

-A study of Paul and the General Epistles with emphasis on developing the skills necessary to be effective interpreters of these texts.
-Students will examine the life, mission, and theology of the Apostle Paul, evaluate the individual letters in their relationship to apostolic history and the life of the church, analyze central theological themes, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251-5252.
-Prerequisites: NT 5000 and NT 5252.
+A study of Acts and the General Epistles with emphasis on developing the skills necessary to be effective interpreters of these texts.
+Students examine the theology of Acts and the General Epistles, evaluate the individual books in their relationship to apostolic history and the life of the church, analyze central theological themes, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251 and NT 5252.
+Prerequisites: NT 5001 and NT 5002 with a grade of C-or better, or passing the NT portion of the Standard Bible Content Test; and NT 5252.

 A study of the Johannine literature with emphasis on developing the skills necessary to be effective interpreters of these texts.
-Students will evaluate the differences between the Fourth Gospel and the Synoptics, assess the different hermeneutical approaches to Revelation, analyze the theological contribution of each Johannine writing, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251-5252.
-Prerequisites: NT 5000 and NT 5252.
+Students evaluate the differences between the Fourth Gospel and the Synoptics, assess the different hermeneutical approaches to Revelation, analyze the theological contribution of each Johannine writing, exegete selected Greek passages, and further refine the methodological skills they learned in NT 5251 and NT 5252.
+Prerequisites: NT 5001 and NT 5002 with a grade of C-or better, or passing the NT portion of the Standard Bible Content Test; and NT 5252.

 A department-specific Major Comprehensive Exam required in some MA programs.
 Registration should be completed at the beginning of the semester for the regularly scheduled exam date later that semester.
 Credit is posted when the Exam is passed; No Credit if the Exam is failed or not completed.